Planning ahead to pay for long term care helps seniors and caregivers

 Long term care options for seniors are becoming more expensive.
 But family caregivers still need help caring for their older adults.

-Understanding future costs means that you can prepare for what’s coming and take action while things are relatively calm (no health crisis or emergency).
+Understanding future care costs means that you can prepare for what’s coming and take action while things are relatively calm (no health crisis or emergency).

 Even if the estimated costs turn out to be a big number, knowing is better than living under a cloud of uncertainty.
-It’s better than being surprised and having to scramble to try to pay for care services that have suddenly become absolutely necessary.
+It’s better than being surprised later on and having to scramble to try to pay for care services that have suddenly become absolutely necessary.

 We explain the misconception that the government will pay for long term care, what the average costs are, where to get a cost estimate (free, no strings), and 5 ways to use that estimate to plan for the future.

 The government does not pay for long term care for everyone

 Unfortunately, many people incorrectly believe that government programs will cover most or all of the cost of long term care for everyone.
 That’s simply not true.

 Traditional Medicare doesn’t cover long term care.
 It only covers limited stays in nursing homes and intermittent home health care after a hospitalization.
 In-home help for everyday activities like eating or bathing isn’t covered.
 Ongoing home health care also isn’t covered.

 Medicaid does pay for long-term care, but the rules for qualifying for Medicaid are different for every state.
 There’s a lot more detail and a variety of exceptions, but in general, a person needs to have less than $2,000 in assets to be eligible.